hectormc8426/61040-final-project-gqhc-experiments/README.md

 - `400` Invalid category
 - `404` Content does not exist

-### 'GET /api/rating/:contentId?:category:useUserId' - Get specific rating
+### 'GET /api/rating/:contentId?:useUserId' - Get specific rating

 **Returns**

 - `200` Success message
-- `score` Logged-in user's score on content. -1 if DNE.
+- `ratings` A JSON<string, number> mapping category to score user gave.
+If no rating on category, category DNE as key.

 **throws**